 What you need:

-- Dry “paper skins/peels” from 6 large yellow onions.
-(I didn’t know, but you can use the onion skins from red onions too!)
+- Dry “paper skins/peels” from 6 large yellow or red onions.

-- 2 dozen Red or White eggs (I used both – I think the white turned out brighter.)
+- 2 dozen or more Brown or White eggs (I used a mix of both – I think the white turned out brighter.)

 - 3 tbsp white vinegar.